SapitoSucio/froggo-guides/docs/script_commands.md

 \***specialeffect2** **<effect number\>**{,**<send_target\>**{,"**<Player Name\>**"}};

-This command behaves identically to '`specialeffect`', but the effect will be centered on the invoking character's sprite.
+This command behaves identically to ``specialeffect``, but the effect will be centered on the invoking character`s sprite.

 **<Player name\>** parameter will display **<effect number\>** on another Player than the one currently attached to the script.
 Like with `specialeffect`, when specifying a player, **<send_target\>** must be supplied, specifying AREA will retain the default